Nordix/nfqueue-loadbalancer/README.md

 enter.
 You must use `--privileged` for network configuration.

 ```
-./nfqlb.sh build_image
-docker run --privileged -it --rm nordixorg/nfqlb:latest /bin/bash
-# Or;
 docker run --privileged -it --rm registry.nordix.org/cloud-native/nfqlb:latest /bin/sh
 ```

-Use the `nfqlb.sh lb` script to setup load-balancing and check the setup.
+Use the `nfqlb.sh lb` script to setup load-balancing and then check the setup.
 Later you can make your own setup and/or check the `nfqlb.sh` script.

 In the test container;
 ```